Rule items

 1. Click on the New rule button and type a Name on the Edit section that was just displayed.
 Optionally, add a Description where you can explain what the rule is for.

-2. Choose a Trigger table to which the criteria of the rule will apply.
+• The Trigger table is the table to which the criteria of the rule will apply.

 For cases where you wish to trigger the rule without criteria, then choose No trigger, but be aware that a type of rule like this must be called by the trigger IQL function.